by Alan Hoskins, KCKCC

-Capitalizing on six unearned runs, the Cavaliers built a 9-2 lead and then choked off a KCKCC comeback for the win at Lawrence-Dumont Stadium in Wichita continue reading this.
+Capitalizing on six unearned runs, the Cavaliers built a 9-2 lead and then choked off a KCKCC comeback for the win at Lawrence-Dumont Stadium in Wichita.

 The loss ended the Blue Devils season at 34-26.
 Johnson County (28-23) was then eliminated by a 12-11 loss to Hutchinson Sunday night.

-In the winner’s bracket, Cowley College nipped Barton County 6-5 to advance to the championship game try this.
+In the winner’s bracket, Cowley College nipped Barton County 6-5 to advance to the championship game.

 Starter Carlos Soto took the loss, giving up five hits and five runs (none earned) in 2 2/3 innings.
 He struck out four and walked two.